African Hunting Camps

 These hunting camps, typically found in Tanzania, are usually a temporary structure, built and dismantled every hunting season.
 Every sign of human habitation, in the Selous Reserve for example, must be removed so the area may return to pristine wilderness.
 The camp facilities are as fancy as the outfitter feels his clientele require - it all has to be brought in by truck - so this will be reflected in the daily rate.

-- The hunters will be accommodated in large safari tents with en suite bathroom facilities shower, flushable WC usually.
-Cold water is from a tank which is topped up as required.
-Hot water is also supplied as required at shower times in the morning and evening.
+- The hunters will be accommodated in large 2 bedded safari tents with en suite bathroom facilities at built at the back of the tent.
+So you unzip the rear of the tent and step through to an exterior open-air cubicle housing the shower, washbasin and WC (flushable usually).
+Cold water is supplied to the bathroom from a tank which is topped up as required.
+Hot water is also supplied as required at shower times - in the morning and evening.
 This water is boiled and filtered.
 There may be a plumbed-in basin or a bowl and water jug for hand-washing.
-Electricity is supplied usually from a generator which is turned off during the day and on at dusk until the camp retires.
-There are usually 2 single beds per tent.

 - Again, there will usually be a pleasant camp fire area with seating to relax round in the evenings.